 PHP (Server-side).

-Microsoft Excel Office
+MySQL

 Summarized Literature Review

 The system enables users to have access to student personal and course information, instant student information updating, keep an up to update record, automatic computation of the GRADE and uploading the student result in to the system.
 This new system is intended to have reduced complexity and greater ease of use in order to enhance maintainability while still retaining good speed and accuracy.